-Track down hum/noise problems one component at a time, working backwards from the receiver.
-That is: Connect the speakers to the receiver only, and check for hum.
+Track down hum/noise problems one component at a time, working backwards from the A/V Receiver.
+That is: Connect the speakers to the A/V Receiver only, and check for hum.
 Then connect one component only (a CD player, for example) alone, with no other components connected and check for hum.
-Connect additional components, one at a time, to the receiver and check for hum.
+Connect additional components, one at a time, to the A/V Receiver and check for hum.
 At each stage, if hum/noise appears, examine the audio cabling and AC-power routing of the new component.
-In some cases, moving the new component's AC cord to a different outlet, or installing a ground-lift (3-to-2-prong adapter) on its power cord. will eliminate the hum.
+In some cases, moving the new component's AC cord to a different outlet, or installing a ground-lift (3-to-2-prong adapter) on its power cord, will eliminate the hum.

-The T 753 receiver employs a simple, self-explanatory system of on-screen display "menus" that will appear on the connected video monitor/TV.
+The T 773 A/V Receiver employs a simple, self-explanatory system of on-screen display "menus" that will appear on the connected video monitor/TV.
 These are required during the setup process (and are useful in day-to-day operation), so be sure to connect the monitor/TV before proceeding with setup.